Other Issues and Forms of Injury

 (Kellerman and Reay, 1986).

 Persons engaged in target shooting, particularly at indoor firing ranges, but also at outdoor ranges, are exposed to lead and may develop intoxication with lead (Gelberg and Depersis, 2009).
 Other metals that accumulate at shooting ranges include copper, antimony, and zinc.
-(Strømseng et al, 2009) One study showed half of those tested to have blood lead levels >40 micrograms/dl.
-Blood lead levels in persons exposed to environments at firing ranges may exceed acceptable standards.
-(Beaucham et al, 2014) Use of frangible bullets, typically composed of a metal powder other than lead, such as copper, reduces exposure to lead.
-(Komenda et al, 2013) Use of a total metal jacket (TMJ) bullet reduces lead exposure, particularly in indoor ranges.
+(Strømseng et al, 2009) Blood lead levels in persons exposed to environments at firing ranges may exceed acceptable standards.
+Women and children may not receive the same health protections as occupational users.
+Safety measures include clothing changed after shooting, banning of smoking and eating at firing ranges, improved ventilation and airflow systems, and using lead-free primers and lead-free bullets.
+(Laidlaw et al, 2017) Use of frangible bullets, typically composed of a metal powder other than lead, such as copper, reduces exposure to lead.
+Use of a total metal jacket (TMJ) bullet reduces lead exposure, particularly in indoor ranges.
+(Komenda et al, 2013)

 Bullet removal may not occur in victims of gunshot injuries with retained bullet fragments unless there is risk for immediate problems.
 Injuries which result in retained bullet fragments carry a small but identifiable risk for lead poisoning, defined as blood lead ≥10 μ/dL.
 In adults, lead poisoning may lead to nonspecific problems including chronic fatigue, abdominal pain, and diminished mental function.
 In the U.S. retained bullet fragments may account for 0.3% of all elevated blood lead levels in adults, and high levels ≥80 μ/dL are more likely to occur in these persons.
 (Weiss et al, 2017)